SketchedDoughnut/lynxy/info/github/lynxy_server.md

 **Overriding other features** <br>
 There are a couple of other things you can ovverride.
 These are variables you can set.
 You can change all of them directly.
 For example, `(var) = True`, or `(var) = False`.

-`limit_username`
+`set_limit_username(choice: bool)`
-  - This boolean decides whether or not the server will limit the client to only being able to submit a single username to the server.
+  - This function decides whether or not the server will limit the client to only being able to submit a single username to the server.

-`overwrite_usernames`
+  - **DEFAULT**: True

+`set_overwrite_usernames(choice: bool)`
-  - This boolean decides whether the client can override a username that already exists in the database.
+  - This function decides whether the client can override a username that already exists in the database.

-`clear_dead_usernames`
+  - **DEFAULT**: False

+`set_clear_dead_usernames(choice: bool)`
-  - This boolean decides whether the server will clear usernames (and the data associated with them) from the database when the client disconnects / crashes.
+  - This function decides whether the server will clear usernames (and the data associated with them) from the database when the client disconnects / crashes.
+  - **DEFAULT**: True

+`set_encrypt_client_data(choice: bool)`
+- This function decides whether the server encrypts client data when saving it.
+This is on by default, and for security is it advised that it stays on.
+- **DEFAULT**: True